 Who says tiling is just for hallways, kitchens and bathrooms.
 Low maintenance and elegant, tiles can work just as well in bedrooms and living rooms, particularly when paired with a cosy rug.
 Fusing European city chic with traditional vintage charm, these Mezzo Fantasia tiles feature a slightly aged, worn looking surface which would work beautifully in a period setting.

-6. Give your bathroom a luxe update with marble effect tiles
+6. Give your bathroom a luxe update with marble tile designs

 For a luxurious wet room-effect consider a floor-to-wall marble.
 While marble are expensive, Topps Tiles has a wide range of marble-effect tiles that are a lot more affordable while still giving the space a high-end feel.
 Pair with a statement shower wall to provide contrast to the space.